Anyone who switched from a public utility to an independent energy company for their gas and/or electricity.

 What’s Going On Exactly?

-A number of states have deregulated the market for natural gas and electricity supply – meaning companies other than local utility companies can supply energy.
+A number of states have deregulated the market for natural gas and electricity supply – meaning businesses other than local utility companies can supply energy.
 Theoretically, this enhances competition between energy providers and gives consumers the chance to shop around for the best rates.

 Class action lawsuits, however, are now taking issue with the rates that these independent energy providers (ESCOs) are charging.
 It has been alleged that some of these companies are exploiting the deregulated market, telling potential customers that they’re going to save money, but then eventually charging rates that can be up to twice those of public utilities.
 As a result, the suits claim, customers’ energy bills can increase significantly, even if they were initially lower.